Fairblock/fairyring/x/fairblock/specs/04_state_transition.md

 ## QueuedPubKey

-The queued public key is modified by receiveing an acknowledgement IBC packet.
+The queued public key is modified by receiving an acknowledgement IBC packet.
 It can also be modified in the end block of the PEP module.

 - On receiving acknowledgement to the `CurrentKeysPacketData` IBC packet
 - End Block: If the active public key is not found or expires, the queued pubkey replaces it and is deleted.